erikdubois/LinuxMint182i3/README.md

 ## Installation of Linux Mint 18.2 Cinnamon, Mate or Xfce

 We start from an up-to-date and clean install of Linux Mint 18.2 Cinnamon, XFCE or MATE as described on http://erikdubois.be.

+The installation of 18.1 and 18.2 are identical.

 Installation instructions for the [Installation of Linux Mint 18.1 Cinnamon](http://erikdubois.be/how-to-install-linux-mint-18-1-cinnamon-and-redesign-it/)